 Thankfully, several trips to Home Depot and a few local stone yards led us to our one true love: Pashmina.
 It’s everything that Blanc Noir isn’t: much lighter and less spotty with much more natural “movement” (think big wave patterns and veins, not heavy repetitive blotches on every square inch of the slab).
 Check out the side-by-side, close-up and full slab comparison below to see what I mean – but keep in mind that those full slabs are 20 feet long, so those unassuming grainy dots on the Blanc Noir are much bigger and more demanding in person:

 I’m happy to report that the huge “sample” chunk of Pashmina granite that the stone yard lovingly let us keep passed the home test and sent Blanc Noir running out the door, spots and all.
 It looks pretty darn perfect in our space.
 Subtle.
 Interesting.
 Not like a dog that a fireman would own.
-Here’s Sherry’s photoshopping to give you a sense of the old choice of Blanc Noir in our space, and the newer, lighter, more marble-esque option of Pashmina, on the right:
+Here’s Sherry’s photoshopping to give you a sense of the old choice of Blanc Noir in our space, and the newer, lighter, more marble-esque option of Pashmina, below: